 Our team acts for small and medium sized clients, larger plcs and multi-national enterprises.
 In addition, we work closely with research organisations to enable the effective adoption and transfer of technology and its further development.
 We also represent a number of venture capital funds.

 We provide the full range of legal, commercial and regulatory advice to clients and understand that the life sciences field is fast-moving and competitive.
 Effective legal support is essential at all stages of any life science business and we offer a service which is imaginative as well as realistic.

 Penningtons Manches Cooper takes an active role in organisations that support the life sciences industry, both on a local level, such as OBN, and internationally, and has strong links to life science specialists outside the UK.

-Our life sciences team has won three ‘Law Firm of the Year’ awards for its expertise and excellence in the life sciences industry during the last 12 months: Global Law Experts Client Choice 2016 and Corporate INTL’s Life Sciences Law Firm of the Year in England for both 2016 and 2015.
+Our life sciences team has won a variety of ‘Law Firm of the Year’ awards for its expertise and excellence in the life sciences industry including Global Law Experts Client Choice and Corporate INTL’s Life Sciences Law Firm of the Year in England.

 Assisting Immunocore on the negotiation of two multi-million dollar strategic licensing agreements with Genentech Inc and with GlaxoSmithKline, reported to be the largest pharmaceutical licensing deals in the UK at the time.

 Advising an ASX listed company on the creation of a new Australian entity, the assignment of key patents and licences, and amendment of the governance documentation to provide global rights to an innovative anti-malarial technology.

 Supporting Oxford Gene Technology on the global licensing and enforcement of the 'Southern' microarray patents; and on the licensing of its biomarker technology for the detection and monitoring of cancers.